 Trying to Save Your Favorite Potted Plants From the Cold?

-Now that summer is over, we should prepare to protect our potted plants for next summer.
+Now that summer is officially over, we should prepare to protect our potted plants for next summer.
 HGTV provides some quick and simple steps to save your plants from the cold weather.

 HGTV emphasizes that the most important thing to do with your potted plants is to protect the roots.
 Here are some of their tips: